 - Be at least 16 years old on the day of your scheduled road test

-- Have held your California instruction permit for at least minimum of 6 months
+- Have held your California instruction permit for at least 6 months

 - Show proof of auto insurance

-- Have completed driver education, 6 hours of professional driver training AND 50 practice hours behind the wheel
+- Have completed driver education, 6 hours of professional driver training AND 50 hours of practice behind the wheel.

 Get Your California Driver's License